Treatment for Anxiety

 Not only do natural remedies for anxiety disorder help ease anxious thoughts, but they also go beyond them and improve your overall state of health.

 The most commonly prescribed treatment for anxiety disorder is anti-depressants or benzodiazepines, such as Xanax.
 While these medications can help alleviate symptoms, they also carry serious, often life-threatening, side effects and can be highly addictive, making them less than an ideal choice.
-Now there are natural remedies for anxiety attacks available that not only ease symptoms but address the underlying cause to help provide long-term results.
+Now, natural remedies for anxiety attacks are available that not only ease symptoms but address the underlying cause to help provide long-term results.
 Listed below are natural treatments for anxiety and depression.

 Aromatherapy – an excellent home-based natural treatment for anxiety.